Al Pacino: 2000–2018: Television roles and return to Broadway

 Pacino starred as Shylock in Michael Radford's 2004 film adaptation of The Merchant of Venice.
 Critics praised him for bringing compassion and depth to a character traditionally played as a villainous caricature.
 In Two for the Money, Pacino portrays a sports gambling agent and mentor for Matthew McConaughey, alongside Rene Russo.
 The film was released on October 8, 2005, to mixed reviews.
 Desson Thomson wrote in The Washington Post, "Al Pacino has played the mentor so many times, he ought to get a kingmaker's award ... the fight between good and evil feels fixed in favor of Hollywood redemption."
+Pacino turned down an offer to reprise his role as Michael Corleone in the computer game version of The Godfather (2006).
+As a result, Electronic Arts was not permitted to use Pacino's likeness or voice in the game, although his character does appear in it.
+He did allow his likeness to appear in the video game adaptation of 1983's Scarface, the quasi-sequel Scarface: The World is Yours.
 On October 20, 2006, the American Film Institute named Pacino the recipient of the 35th AFI Life Achievement Award.
 On November 22, 2006, the University Philosophical Society of Trinity College Dublin awarded Pacino the Honorary Patronage of the Society.

 Pacino starred in Steven Soderbergh's Ocean's Thirteen (2007), alongside George Clooney, Brad Pitt, Matt Damon, Elliott Gould, and Andy García, as the villain Willy Bank, a casino tycoon targeted by Danny Ocean and his crew.
 The film received generally favorable reviews.
 88 Minutes was released on April 18, 2008, in the United States, after having been released in various other countries in 2007.
 The film co-starred Alicia Witt and was critically panned, although critics found fault with the plot, and not Pacino's acting.
 In Righteous Kill, Pacino and Robert De Niro co-star as New York detectives searching for a serial killer.
 The film was released to theaters on September 12, 2008.
 While it was an anticipated return for the two stars, it was not well received by critics.